pkrajanand/WeatherForecastRecruitment/README.md

 Application is built using Spring-Boot.

-* Front-end: HTML view backed with AngularJS-based JavaScript file
+* Front-end: HTML view backed with AngularJS-based JavaScript file.
+Exposed over a different endpoint to backend.
 * Back-end API: Spring-based restful controllers
 * Back-end service: Spring annotated services to fetch weather update for the covered locations.